Mackmiller/corporate-employee/README.md

 ## Do you have what it takes to get through the work day as a corporate employee?

 Navigate your way through a series of corporate cliches for each hour of the 9am-5pm work day.
-Don't worry, you'll have a nice analog clock helping you keep track of the time of day as your progress in the game.
+Don't worry, you'll have a nice analog clock helping you keep track of the time as the day progresses within the game.

 ### Tech stack